furkancosgun/AJWT/README.md

 # AJWT

-This repository contains an ABAP class `ZCL_AJWT` that provides functionality for generating, verifying, and extracting information from JSON Web Tokens (JWTs).
+This repository contains an ABAP class `zcl_ajwt` that provides functionality for generating, verifying, and extracting information from JSON Web Tokens (JWTs).
 It supports HMAC-SHA-256, HMAC-SHA-384, and HMAC-SHA-512 signing algorithms.

 ---